We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 We generally do not see that, however, and I’m speaking as someone who has given countless patients with Hashimoto’s NDT.

-I have, however, seen robust negative reactions in certain individuals (very few to date) who start with NDT medications who also have Hashimoto's.
+I have, however, seen robust negative reactions in certain individuals (very few to date) who start with NDT medications and who also have Hashimoto’s.

 These patients often react negatively with a ‘storm’ of negative symptoms, an abrupt increase in serum antibody levels, and a negative change to their thyroid function lab tests.

 It’s not clear what is causing this reaction, but it’s been suspected by me (and by other physicians) that this type of reaction may be related to the immune system’s response to animal-derived medication.

 So it’s hard to say with any degree of certainty whether there is a correlation between negative reactions to NDT and 5 Neu Gc levels.